jorditorresBCN/Assignments-2017/Lab02.md

 The code used in this Lab is using part of the work done by [Marco Bonzanini](https://marcobonzanini.com/2015/03/02/mining-twitter-data-with-python-part-1/)).
 As Marco indicates, it is far from perfect but it’s a good starting point to become aware of the complexity of the problem, and fairly easy to extend.

-Let’s have a look at the structure of the previous tweet that you printed The key attributes are the following:
+Let’s have a look at the structure of the previous tweet that you printed.
+The main attributes are the following:

 * text: the text of the tweet itself
 * created_at: the date of creation